paulilab/paulilab.github.io/_pages/home.md

 1. **Fertilization**: How is fertilization regulated?
 We are specifically interested in identifying new molecular players and gain mechanistic insights into sperm-egg interaction and fusion.
 2. **Translational regulation**: We are interested in investigating translational regulation and regulation by translation during embryogenesis.
-3. **Toddler**: How does the short secreted protein Toddler/Apela regulate gastrulation movements?
+3. **Toddler**: How does the short, secreted protein Toddler/Apela regulate gastrulation movements?

 ### Our approach